Aeroluna/LunaCoopMod/README.md

 - Fixed an issue where after researching Scatter Veil, Imperial Intercessor's shield icon tooltip would say "Unknown".
 - Fixed an issue where Contaminated Strike's fear effect would stop the AI of affected units.
 - Added a warning splat for 2 seconds after casting Contaminated Strike.
+- Fixed an issue where Enthralled Mutalisks used Zerg Ground Carapace instead of Zerg Flyer Carapace.
+- Fixed an issue where Enthralled Mutalisks used Dehaka's flyer weapon icon instead of the Zerg flyer weapon icon.
+- Fixed an issue where Enthralled Zerg weapons/armor did not change icon with weapon/armor upgrades.

 yeah.